krusesw/SeniorDesign/1 - Team and Project Abstract/TeamVGAI.md

 We plan to use unreal engine to develop a new game from scratch, incorporating AI in our game.
 Ideas for AI  controled aspects are: enemies, balancing, and level generation.
 From this game we will be able to determine feasibility of self artificially intelligent systems in gaming.

 ## Project Goal
 Our goal is to create a single level game in which the player is pitted to fight against an AI controlled opponent.
 The game will be a FPS (First-Person Shooter).
+Our goal is to have the AI evolve to eventually be just as good as it's opponent.
+Specific metrics on this are outlined in the Project Description.